micahlt/itchy-native/README.md

 ### iOS through Xcode

-1. Run `xed ios` in the root directory.
+1. Run `./rebuild-ios.sh` in the root directory.
-2. Open the `Ìtchy` target and select your personal development team in **Signing & Capabilities**.
+2. Open the `Itchy` target and select your personal development team in **Signing & Capabilities**.
 3. Go to `Product/Scheme/Edit Scheme` in the Menu Bar and set the **Build Configuration** to `Release`.
 Disable **Debug Executable** for better performance on first launch.
 4. Build the project.

 ### iOS through CLI

-1. Run `npx expo run:ios --device --configuration Release`in the root directory.
+1. Run `npx expo run:ios --device --configuration Release` in the root directory.
 2. Choose your preferred Device/Simulator from the interactive menu.
 3. If prompted, choose what development team to use for signing.